Brace yourself! This post contains an infographic highlighting how one rat can turn into THOUSANDS in ONE YEAR!

 - Common rat

-As the Norway rat is the most common, we are going to take a look at how many babies a Norway rat can have.
+As the Norway rat is the most common, we will take a look at how many babies a Norway rat can have.
 Then we will look at how many they can produce in just 1 year!

-To be honest, other species of rats are going to have similar statistics to the Norway rat, and as it is the most common, it makes sense to use it in this example.
+Other species of rats will have similar statistics to the Norway rat, and as it is the most common, it makes sense to use it in this example.